idangal11/Recipes-Website-Front-End/README.md

 ## Login

 The login page allows registered users to access their accounts by providing their username and password.
 A link to the registration page is also available.

-## Main Recipe Page

-The main recipe page is divided into two columns:
-- Left Column: Displays three random recipes from the database.
-A button allows users to load more random recipes.
-- Right Column (For Logged-In Users): Displays the last three recipes viewed by the user.

 ## Recipe Display Page